On the Gratitude of Trees

 We can become like trees, Zen masters of gratitude during every season.
 Just take a walk in the park after the Thanksgiving feast and all will be made clear.

 Patricia Adams Farmer is a "fat soul philosopher" and author of several books and numerous essays highlighting process theology and philosophy.
 A retired minister and educator, she has written many essays on this site from Ecuador, where she lived for five years.
-For more on the wisdom of trees and other things, look for her new book Fat Soul: Reflections on a Spirituality of S-I-Z-E, coming January 2016 or visit her website at patriciadamsfarmer.com.
+For more on the wisdom of trees and other things, see her book Fat Soul: Reflections on a Spirituality of S-I-Z-E, or visit her website at patriciadamsfarmer.com.